amindeed/Pragmatic-Dev-Learning/README.md

   > 	- *it makes one or both of the following :*
   > 		- *app's soucre code shorter and/or more easily maintainable*
   > 		- *app's runtime significantly (or at least reasonably) better*
+  > - *I'm wondering if we can focus only on core technical skills, at most with some concepts related to collaborative development like Git workflows, and leave everything else, like soft skills, team playing...etc.*